Back to Top

 It's time for a difference!

 I am Indiana.
 You are Indiana.
 Together, we are Indiana!
 I'm a longtime Hoosier.
 In 2001, I graduated from Lake Central High School in St. John, IN.
 I attended Indiana University-Purdue University in Indianapolis.
 While attending, I became a youth minister and was the president of a campus Christian organization.
-With a lifetime of volunteering and community service under my belt through AmeriCorps, I became a schoolteacher.
+With a lifetime of volunteering and community service under my belt through AmeriCorps, I became a teacher.
 In 2014, I returned to college to fulfill my lifelong dream of becoming a lawyer.
-After graduating from Valparaiso University School of Law, I became the Executive Director and officer for a human rights agency.
+After graduating from Valparaiso University School of Law, I became the director for a civil rights agency.
 I am also an ADA and Title VI Coordinator.
-I'm a faculty member at Indiana University.
-I also operate my own social service which provides legal and mental health services to low-income clients nationwide.
+I'm a faculty member and operate my own virtual social service which provides legal and mental health services to low-income clients nationwide.
 I'm the stepdaughter of a retired United Steelworker and factory worker.
 I come from a family of veterans and decorated soldiers who served their country proudly.

 Biography

-Haneefah Khaaliq currently serves as a human rights agency director and officer.
+Haneefah Khaaliq currently serves as a civil rights agency director.
 Khaaliq is also an ADA/Title VI Coordinator.
-She's a faculty member at Indiana University and runs a virtual social service organization where individuals who earn a low-income or are on a fixed income can receive legal assistance, information, and counseling services nationwide for free or at a discounted rate.
+She's a faculty member, lawyer, and operates a small social service organization where individuals who earn a low-income or are on a fixed income can receive legal and mental health assistance, information, and counseling services nationwide for free or at a discounted rate.

-As a human rights agency director, Ms. Khaaliq expanded the city’s civil rights ordinance to protect sexual orientation and gender identity.
+Despite restrictive laws and cultural pressures prevalent in Indiana, as a civil rights advocate, Khaaliq broadened the city’s civil rights ordinance to protect sexual orientation and gender identity.
 She also expanded the law to protect senior citizens from age discrimination and worked with the American Jewish Committee on a resolution.

-Ms. Khaaliq is also an author.
+Khaaliq is also an author.
 In 2017, she published “A Better Police Force.”
 The work was inspired by the invitation to present at Valparaiso University’s Annual Martin Luther King Jr. Celebration and Seminar.
-In the book, Ms. Khaaliq proposes solutions to creating more harmony between the community and law enforcement agencies throughout the country beginning with community policing and multicultural education and training.
+In the book, Khaaliq proposes solutions to creating more harmony between the community and law enforcement agencies beginning with community policing and multicultural education and training.

-Ms. Khaaliq views running for office and voting as two of the highest forms of activism.
-As a former public-school teacher turned lawyer, she is passionate for education and improving the lives of others.
-Her top three campaign focuses are improving education, reducing poverty, and expanding the civil rights law and Americans with Disabilities Act.
+Khaaliq views running for office and voting as two of the highest forms of political activism.
+As a former teacher turned lawyer, she is passionate for education and improving the lives of others.
+Her top three campaign focuses were improving education, reducing poverty, and expanding the civil rights law along with the Americans with Disabilities Act.

-Ms. Khaaliq has received several awards which include the Diversity Champion Award, recognition by the Indiana Women Lawyer’s Association, and Teacher of the Year.
-She has also received multiple Corporation for National and Community Service Awards and the distinguished Katie Hall Educational Foundation Public Service Award.
+Khaaliq has received several awards for her work in education and civil rights which include the Diversity Champion Award, recognition by the Indiana Women Lawyers Association, Marquis Who's Who, and Teacher of the Year.
+She has also received multiple Corporation for National and Community Service Awards, the Mayor's Organization on Disabilities Award, and the distinguished Katie Hall Educational Foundation Public Service Award.

-Ms. Khaaliq hopes to bring a much-needed difference to the State of Indiana and the U.S. Senate someday.
-Ms. Khaaliq first began her run for the Senate in 2019 and has 33 national policies and agendas from denuclearization to expanding voting rights.
+Khaaliq has brought a much-needed difference to the State of Indiana but hopes to do much more!
+Khaaliq first ran for the U.S. Senate in 2019 and has 33 national policies and agendas from denuclearization to expanding voting rights for all.

 Paid for By Hoosiers for Haneefah